Balbader/42_Born2BeRoot/README.md

 - To provide an easy to follow, step-by-step guide to help you understand the intricacies of the 42 - B2BR Project.

 ## Recommended Methodology

+The main goal of this guide is for it to serve as a starting point for you to conduct an indepth research in regards to each step presented.
+If you intend to follow this guide, I highly recommend the following methodology in order for you to get the most out of it.
+For every part of this guide, you will be introduced to specific commands.

+	1. Google the command and read the documentation for each one.
+The idea is to get   a general understanding of what the command does.
+	2. Try the command outside of the project.
+Open a terminal and try typing the command and see what value or information it retruns.
+	3. Take notes: When reading the doc, make sure to summarize what you understood for each command.
+Make a short description of what the command does and how it is used.
+	4. Do not move to the next step of this guide if you are not comfortable with the current one.

 ## Part 1 - Downloading Your VM